 7. Pittock Mansion Christmas

 Pittock Mansion’s Christmas theme this year is simple: “A Pittock Mansion Christmas.”
 Enjoy the special exhibit Music Makes the Season, a series of festive music–themed displays.
-The 16,000-square-foot mansion located high in Portland’s West Hills will be decked out in holiday splendor.
+The 16,000-square-foot mansion located high in Portland’s West Hills will be decked out in holiday season splendor.
 Find ticket information here.

 Afterward, take time to stroll the grounds and enjoy amazing views of the Willamette River, Portland, and the Cascade Mountains.
 The woods behind the mansion are part of the Forest Park Conservancy and are popular with hikers.